TheDragonCode/laravel-deploy-operations/README.md

 [![Github Workflow Status][badge_build]][link_build]
 [![License][badge_license]][link_license]

-> Actions are like version control for your migration process, allowing your team to modify and share the application's actionable schema.
+> Actions are like version control for your migration process, allowing your team to modify and share the application's Action schema.
 If you have ever had to tell a teammate
 > to manually perform any action on a producton server, you've come across an issue that actions solves.

 ## Installation